mpoojaverma/StellarFeed/README.md

 NewsAPI.org: For fetching the latest news headlines related to space.

 Google Gemini API: For generating creative and unique poetry.

-This project meets the requirements for a second-year student by integrating multiple third-party APIs, providing a dynamic user experience, and using a modern, component-based structure.

 Developed by 👩‍💻
 Pooja Verma